Language: EN

 The object could be falling while being subjected to another acceleration, in which case it would be much more difficult to determine the fall.

-In the case of 2D, assuming that we place the sensor horizontally in its X-Y plane, with Z pointing upwards, and only rotate around the Y axis, the equation for the angle is,
+In the case of 2D, assuming we place the sensor horizontally in its X-Y plane, with Z pointing upwards, and only rotate around the Y axis, the equation for the angle is,

 arduino-acelerometro-orientacion-inclinacion